Controlling Impersonation access with Distribution Groups

 Set-DistributionGroup firstname.lastname@example.org -RoomList

-Now, your service account will be able to find rooms on your exchange server.
-If you require any further help, feel free to contact us at email@example.com.
+If you require any further assistance, feel free to contact us at email@example.com.